-In March and April 2020, the University received approval from SCHEV then from ACICS to offer an Occupational Associate's in Supervision and Project Management (OA-SPM) degree, and an MBA program 100 percent online.
+In March and April 2020, the University received approval from SCHEV then from ACICS to offer an Occupational Associate's in Supervision and Project Management (OA-SPM) degree.
 In March and April 2021, approval was received from SCHEV then from ACICS to offer a Diploma in Operations Management for Technical Industries (OMTI) program.